How to Get DAF Gifts

 Yikes!

-It got us thinking - how many DAF donors are unsure and not bothering to call?
+It got us thinking - how many DAF donors are unsure if we would accept their gift, and are not bothering to call?

 After, we wrote a small note about accepting gifts from private giving funds in every fundraising communication - and received more as a result. ✨

-✅ So before you rush to get new donors, find the hidden major gifts in your existing database with a DAF strategy.
+✅ So before you rush to get new donors, find the hidden major gifts in your existing database with DAF messaging.
+Share big goals, and mention DAFs anywhere you can in your communications and donor forms.

 And you can still invest in acquiring new donors - but that’s the job of a marketing or annual giving specialist - not a DAF strategy.